malchioman/PARCO-Computing-2026-244944/README.md

 | `[repeats]`             | Optional: number of inner repetitions                |
 | `[trials]`              | Optional: independent trials (P90 computed over all) |

+### Numerical validation

+At the beginning of each run, `spmv_csr` performs a numerical validation step: the OpenMP result is compared against a single-thread CSR reference implementation.
+Two metrics are reported on `stderr`:

+- `rel_L2_err` – relative L2 error ‖y_par − y_ref‖₂ / ‖y_ref‖₂
+- `max_abs_err` – maximum absolute difference maxᵢ |y_par[i] − y_ref[i]|

+This check runs once per execution and is not included in the timing loop used to compute P90, GFLOP/s, and GB/s.
+For the matrices used in the report, both errors are identically zero in single precision.

 #### Example commands

 ```bash